Mic92/nix-build-uncached/README.md

 ```

 As a result `nix-build-uncached` will built all packages,
-not present in the binary cache.
+not present in the binary cache:

 ```
-../nix-build-unchached/nix-build-uncached non-broken.nix
 $ nix-env -f non-broken.nix --drv-path -qaP * --xml --meta
 $ nix-build --dry-run non-broken.nix
 1/40 attribute(s) will be built: